The Sacred Skin Art of Poppy Palin

 Above: Adder and oak leaves design and the actual piece, tattooist unknown

 To have your tattoo designed by Poppy email your interest or ideas to

-Because of her physical limitations Poppy is unable to enter into email correspondance so anybody wanting a design will be given a postal address to send your specifications to.
+Because of her physical limitations Poppy is unable to enter into email correspondence so anybody wanting a design will be given a postal address to send your specifications to.
 Please think about size, position, colour, meaning and collect any reference material you want to share.
-DO NOT send this refernce imagery by email, it can be posted by 'snail mail' later.
+DO NOT send this reference imagery by email, it can be posted by 'snail mail' later.

 Please be prepared for a wait as Poppy is unable to reply immediately If you need your design completed by a particular time please specify as it may not be possible.

 Poppy does not charge for her time and effort but asks that you donate to an animal welfare charity for this service.

 Above: Green man tattoo design